waltersIT/Hackathon/README.md

    - Ensure LM Studio is installed and running
    - Load a model (default: openai/gpt-oss-20b)
    - Start the local server on port 1234
+   - Load in the preset using this import link:

 3. **Start the backend:**
    ```bash